-Jimmy Chang

-Dean Mathematics
+Jimmy Chang Dean Mathematics

-He has bachelor's degrees in mathematics and

-theater, and a master's degree in mathematics from the University of South Florida.
+He has bachelor's degrees in mathematics and theater, and a master's

 He came to St. Petersburg College in 2000 as an assistant professor teaching courses ranging from Developmental Mathematics to Advanced Calculus and Differential Equations.
 He became dean in 2012.